 Quilt Applique Techniques

 Learn how to applique by hand or machine.
-Applique in quilting includes many methods.
+Learn the many other quilting applique methods, too!

 We are adding the pattern to your Quilt Basket.